Everything you need to know about shopping in Bali!

 Round bags are the new Bintang singlet… If you’re from Australia you’ll know what that means! 😂 I finally became a true Aussie by visiting Bali recently and found out why everyone keeps going back to the island.
 Still a few Bali posts to come on the blog but for now the Ultimate Shopping Guide to Bali is linked in my bio!👜💸🌴 • • • • • • • #roundie #roundbag #roundiebag #wovenbag #rattanbagbali #rattanbag #balishopping #baliguide #baliindonesia #ubudmarket #seminyak #budgettravel #blogger #bloglovin #travelblogger #budgetfashion #australia #winter

 If you made it this far through the post, congratulations, you serious shopper!
 I truly hope it’s been helpful in what to expect and what’s worth picking up in Bali.
 I’d love it if you’d pin this post or let me know in the comments below if there’s anything else you’d like to know.
+If you’re after more information on where to stay in Bali and accomodation options, check out this post.
 Thank you for reading!